SneezyG/Guardians/README.md

-# PING – Crisis Alert & Safety Management System
+# Guardians – Crisis Alert & Safety Management System

-**PING** is a real-time crisis response platform for organizations, combining location-aware alerts, multi-channel notifications, and an admin dashboard.
+**Guardians** is a real-time crisis response platform for organizations, combining location-aware alerts, multi-channel notifications, and an admin dashboard.
 Built to demonstrate advanced backend architecture, system design, and full-stack integration.

 ---